Why you need a Resume

 Common mistakes to be avoided

-- If you make typos or grammatical mistakes (especially if English is not your mother tongue), ask a native speaker or use some app to highlight any mistakes that you could miss)
+- If you make typos or grammatical mistakes (especially if English is not your mother tongue, trust me, I made that mistake before), ask a native speaker or use some app or Grammarly Extension to highlight any mistakes that you could miss)

 Where to find a good resume template?